stevenapsel/DRL-Navigation/report.md

 ##### Agent.act
 This method returns an action based on the input state.
 It makes an epsilon greedy selection based on the prediction from qnetwork_local.
 Since epsilon is an input parameter, the training loop can gradually move from exploration to exploitation.
 ##### Agent.step
 The training loop will choose an action and provide it to the enviroment.
 With the environment's response, we have a full experience (state, action, reward, next_state, done) that can be stored in the ReplayBuffer.
+For every UPDATE_EVERY calls to Agent.step, the method will sample BATCH_SIZE samples from the ReplayBuffer and update both QNetworks by calling Agent.learn
+##### Agent.learn